List of Fields

 Natural science is the study of and basic research into essential sciences and technologies in diverse areas of our daily lives, including the food production, mobile telephones and personal computers that are essential for living, the electric power stations that provide energy for that, the automobiles, trains and other means of transport that provide mobility to people and goods, and the solutions to increasingly problematic environmental issues.

-Shinshu University Faculty of Science offers the following natural science subjects: Mathematical Sciences, Physics, Chemistry, Biology, Geology, and Environmental Sciences, which is based on these other subjects and studies the global natural environment.
+Shinshu University Faculty of Science offers the following natural science subjects: Mathematical Sciences, Physics, Chemistry, Biology, Geology, and Environmental Science, which is based on these other subjects and studies the global natural environment.

 The Department of Mathematics offers an extension to traditional mathematics courses, including a comprehensive study of physics, computers and other topics built around mathematics.